 Join garden writer Helen Young to explore the landscape gardens of the brothers Bevis and Geoffrey Bawa, two of the founders of ‘Tropical Modernism’, and the spectacular Peradeniya Botanical Gardens.
-Immerse yourself in the ancient history of Sinhalese kingdoms in the ‘Cultural Triangle’ of Dambulla, Sigiriya, Polonnaruwa and Kandy, and appreciate the Portuguese and Dutch colonial legacy in the fort city of Galle.
+Immerse yourself in the ancient history of Sinhalese kingdoms of Dambulla, Sigiriya, Polonnaruwa and Kandy, and appreciate the Portuguese and Dutch colonial legacy in the fort city of Galle.

 Stimulate the palate with wonderful Sri Lankan cuisine, wander through spice and tea plantations redolent of the heritage of British Ceylon, and see stunning natural scenery as you gaze off the ‘World’s End’ cliff in Horton National Park.

 In the morning, depart Australia or New Zealand on suggested Sri Lankan Airlines flights to Colombo via Singapore.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.

 Arrive in Colombo in the evening, and transfer to the hotel in the nearby resort town of Negombo (included in tour price).

 Join Helen and fellow travellers for a special welcome breakfast, and then depart for Dambulla.

 En route, stop for lunch at a local restaurant in Kurunegala, the royal capital in the 13th-14th centuries.

 Continue to Dambulla and check in to the hotel in the afternoon.
 In the evening, enjoy a talk by Helen, followed by dinner.